risk-first/website/menagerie/Staging-And-Classifying.md

 ![Features And Dependencies](images/generated/staging-and-classifying/features-and-dependencies.png)

+These relationships of features/dependencies are the basis of [Supply Chains](https://en.wikipedia.org/wiki/Supply_chain) and the world-wide network of goods and services that forms the modern economy.
+The incredible complexity of this network _should_ mean incredible [Complexity Risk](Complexity-Risk), too, but because humans are good at [Coordinating](Coordination-Risk) and managing our dependencies, and we rely on market mechanisms to help us allocate dependencies efficiently.

 ## The Original Risk

-As we discussed in [Dependency Risk](Dependency-Risk), depending on things is necessary for life, whether it is oxygen, food or sunlight.
-Minimizing [Dependency-Risk](Dependency-Risk) is therefore the goal of all life.
+As we discussed in [Dependency Risk](Dependency-Risk), _depending on things_ is necessary for life, whether it is oxygen, food or sunlight.
+Minimising [Dependency-Risk](Dependency-Risk) is therefore the goal of all life.
 For some species, this also means dealing with [Feature Risk](Feature-Risk):  there's no point trying to supply a fruit that no creature will eat, for example.

 Our problems really start when we try to [Coordinate](Coordination-Risk) with the dependencies themselves or each other.
 As discussed in the section on [Coordination](Coordination-Risk), coordination is the root of [Communication Risk](Communication-Risk), as without coordination, we don't have to care about what the world is trying to tell us, or what we are trying to tell the world.

- - Communication Risk then begets [Map and Territory Risk](), because
+ - Communication Risk then begets [Map and Territory Risk](Map-And-Territory-Risk), because
- - Communication Risk also means [Complexity Risk](), because now we have built a communication [graph](), and we saw how to work out how complex that is.
-(Compare with human supply chains nowadays)
+ - Communication Risk also means [Complexity Risk](Complexity-Risk), because now we have built a communication [graph](Complexity-Risk#connectivity), and we saw how to calculate how complex that is.
- - As discussed in [Boundary Risk](), this is at a confluence of [Dependency Risk](), [Communication Risk]() and [Complexity Risk]().
+ - As discussed in [Boundary Risk](Boundary-Risk), this is at a confluence of [Dependency Risk](Dependency-Risk), [Communication Risk](Communication-Risk) and [Complexity Risk](Complexity-Risk).

+The below diagram shows how this causality plays out.

 ![The Origin Of Risk](images/generated/staging-and-classifying/origin-of-risk.png)

 ## Towards A Periodic Table Of Risks

 As we said [at the start](A-Pattern-Language), Risk-First is all about developing _A Pattern Language_.
-We can use the terms like _"Feature Risk"_ or _"Learning Curve Risk"_ to _explain_ phenomena we see on software projects.
+We can use the terms like "[Feature Risk](Feature-Risk)"_ or "[Learning Curve Risk](Communication-Risk#learning-curve-risk)" to _explain_ phenomena we see on software projects.
 If we want to [De-Risk](De-Risking) our work, we need to be able to explain what the risks are, and what we expect to do about them.

-The diagram below compiles all of the risks we've seen so far on the journey accross the risk landscape.
+The diagram below compiles all of the risks we've seen so far on the journey across the risk landscape.
 Just like a periodic table, there are perhaps others left to discover.
 Please help by reporting back what you see.

 In the next section, we will be looking at some [Stories Of Failure](Stories-Of-Failure), and trying to apply the patterns we've learnt.